1.1. Stress during certain brain development phases particularly harmful¶

 1.3.1.1.
 ADHD and PTSD most common disorders in childhood stress¶

 ADHD and PTSD / PTSD are the most commonly diagnosed disorders in sexually abused children.
-There is a high degree of symptom overlap and comorbidity between ADHD, PTSD, and sexual abuse.
+There is a high degree of symptom overlap and comorbidity between ADHD, PTSD and sexual abuse.

 1.3.1.2.
-Depression risk increased by early stress¶
+Risk of depression increased by early stress¶

 1.3.1.3.
 PTSD/PTBS risk increased by early stress¶